msearle5/xygos/docs/birth.rst

   creatures up to a certain distance.
 This ability works equally well with or without a light source.
 However, some of Angband's creatures are cold-blooded, and will not be detected unless lit up by a light source.
-  All non-human races have innate infravision.
-Humans (including Dunedain) cannot gain infravision unless it is magically enhanced.
-Infravision does not increase with character level, and is purely dependent on race and on magical equipment.
+  Some characters may have innate infravision, while others must rely on their equipment to provide it.
+Infravision does not increase with character level, and is purely dependent on the character's innate abilities and on their equipment.

 Fighting
   Fighting is the ability to hit and do damage with weapons or fists.